enriikke/gatsby-gh-pages-action/README.md

 ### Org or User Pages

-Create a repository with the format `<YOUR/ORG USERNAME>.github.io`, push your Gatsby source code to the `master` branch,  and add this GitHub Action to your workflow! 🚀😃
+Create a repository with the format `<YOUR/ORG USERNAME>.github.io`, push your Gatsby source code to a branch different than your `DEPLOY_BRANCH` and add this GitHub Action to your workflow! 🚀😃

 ### Repository Pages